Pylons/pyramid/docs/designdefense.rst

-We consider this an important feature for a particular class of applications (CMS-style applications, which the authors are often commissioned to write) that usually use :term:`traversal` against a persistent model graph.
-The model graph contains security declarations as :term:`ACL` objects.
+We consider this an important feature for a particular class of applications (CMS-style applications, which the authors are often commissioned to write) that usually use :term:`traversal` against a persistent object graph.
+The object graph contains security declarations as :term:`ACL` objects.

-Having context-sensitive declarative security for individual objects in the model graph is simply required for this class of application.
+Having context-sensitive declarative security for individual objects in the object graph is simply required for this class of application.
 Other frameworks save for Zope just do not have this feature.
 This is the one of the primary reasons that :mod:`repoze.bfg` was actually written.